ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/wrangling_project_management.md

 ### Note
 If project is Managed Access avoid adding sensitive (meta)data and links (hca-util upload area `uuid`) in the (public) github repository.

-You are encouraged to add all those links in a Google document in Brokering [folder](https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA) and allow only authorised users to view.
+Instead record the hca-util `uuid` in a Google document in the Brokering [folder](https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA) and allow only authorised users to view it.